OpenGen/GenSQL.query/README.md

 You will see the changes to `deps.edn` reflected in `deps-lock.json`; you should commit these; and the release build will work again.

+#### Style

+##### Git

+This repo follows the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) specification for commit messages.
+We use the defaults, except our subject lines are in sentence case (e.g., "This is in sentence case") and do not end in a stop/period.

+To check your most recent commit message, run `npx commitlint --from HEAD~1 --to HEAD --verbose`.
+If you need to change the last message, run `git commit --amend`.

+If you forget, a CI job will check it for you when you make a pull request.

 #### Building a jar (portable Java application)

 ```shell